 Why Jaggy?
 Well, it’s a guid Scots adjective that not only describes our national emblem but signals the prickly perspectives on Scottish affairs I aim to provide in this blog.

-Writing was fighting for me when I was media editor of The Independent and Scotland on Sunday.
+Writing was fighting for me when I was media editor of The Independent and Scotland on Sunday and there will be no punches being pulled here either.
 “The scourge of the Scottish media establishment” was how one London trade rag described me.
 I probably also caused a few members of our political establishment to spill their porridge when I pronounced upon the state of the nation on the pages of the New Statesman, The Scotsman and the (now sadly deceased) Sunday Herald.

 In an obituary for that blatt, my old Glasgow Uni pal Pat Kane described me as “a classic, dour, quiet-Nat-on-the-side senior editor (there was a few of those on the Sunday Herald) who would nevertheless subject his own side’s representatives to merciless scepticism.”
 It was a fair description – at that time – although I’d say I’m far less dour having experienced the joy of teaching a new generation of journalists as a peripatetic ‘hackademic’ on a string of sylvan campuses.